 Haiti commits to conserve 20% of its nearshore marine and coastal environments by 2020.

-Mangrove planting and sustainable agriculture are helping return balance to an ecosystem ravaged by overharvesting.
+Mangrove planting and sustainable agriculture are bringing balance to an ecosystem ravaged by overharvesting.

 View a slideshow about this Haitian village.